 Main Takeaways:

-- Snorkeling Style: Molokini offers clear offshore crater snorkeling, while Turtle Town offers reef snorkeling closer to shore
+- Stop Style: Molokini offers offshore crater snorkeling, while Turtle Town offers nearshore reef snorkeling

 Molokini Vs. Turtle Town: Quick Look